affilirator/thekitchen-pot/src/content/blog/how-to-use-a-keurig-coffee-maker.md

 ## How to Clean the K-Cup Holder

-When the Keurig machine clog's internal components, you need to disembark it and clean it thoroughly, thus guaranteeing top-notch performance.
+When the Keurig machine clog’s internal components, you need to disembark it and clean it thoroughly, thus guaranteeing top-notch performance.

 To clean your K-Cup holder, you should lift the handle and pull up the holder to remove the funnel.
 Clean it using warm and soapy water.